cca/equella_clean_staging/readme.md

 The "duplicates_file" is an optional list of files known to be duplicated somewhere else in storage.
 This lets us check that it's 100% safe to remove a file before doing so.
 It is an optional parameter; if not provided, the script simply skips over this check.
 I've used [fdupes](https://github.com/adrianlopezroche/fdupes) to generate this text file.

 The script will not delete files in `debug` mode.
 Outputs a lot of text about each entry in the "staging" database table.
-There are no command line flags, just run `python clean.py`.
+There are no command line flags, just run `python3 clean.py` or `python3 dircheck.py`.
 The script needs to run as root, otherwise it cannot access the mounted filestore.

 ## LICENSE